JarbasHiveMind/HiveMind-community-docs/docs/15_nested.md

 ![imagem](https://github.com/JarbasHiveMind/HiveMind-community-docs/assets/33701864/4b3e04ed-cc06-4405-a7e8-4e8b22dfb0cf)

 Nested Hiveminds offer a dynamic and adaptable environment for managing AI systems and devices.

-It is important to note that as soon as a Hive is decoupled, such as when  Mom and Dad split their Hives, they become their own independent Masters again.

 This hierarchical organization, with clusters nested within a Master Hive, provides a scalable and efficient framework